Luthaf/rascaline/README.rst

      - ✓
      - ✓
    * - Soap radial spectrum
-     - Each atom is represenetd by the radial average of the density of its neighbors
+     - Each atom is represented by the radial average of the density of its neighbors
      - ✓
      - ✓
    * - Soap power spectrum